-Stress comes as an inevitable part our everyday life.
+Stress comes as an inevitable part of our everyday life.
 Because it is impossible to remove it entirely, the ideal setup is to learn how to manage it.

-While there are drugs that help reduce the symptoms of stress, the goal is always to go for the natural ways like the use of herbal supplements for stress.
+While there are drugs that help reduce the symptoms of stress, the goal is always to go for natural ways like the use of herbal supplements for stress.
 Pharmaceutical drugs are expensive, have safety issues and very addictive.
 They may help you in the initial phases but in the long run, these medicines will only add up to your problem.
 Instead of popping on that pill to calm you down, why not try any of these strategies to help you relax and find peace.

 Exercise is a natural remedy for anxiety because it releases the happy hormone called “endorphin”.
 The substance is an innate pain killer and mood lifter.
-Any form of physical activity – from brisk walking to aerobics to cardiovascular training – can act as a stress reliever.
+Any form of physical activity - from brisk walking to aerobics to cardiovascular training - can act as a stress reliever.
 Many physicians recommend exercise to be a regular part of stress management programs.
-Few minutes of exercise can bring the tension out of your body.
+A few minutes of exercise can bring tension out of your body.
 It can improve your fitness level too and enhance your overall confidence.

 Many times, just taking a time to pause and rest the mind is sufficient to feel better.
 A quiet time doing yoga or other meditation techniques can help your body calm down.
 The relaxation strategy allows your mind to connect with your body.
-Years of research have been dedicated to prove its healing power.
+Years of research have been dedicated to proving its healing power.
 Regular meditation has been shown to reduce anxiety attacks, improve sleep, avoid substance abuse and boost physical health.
 Focusing on your body movements during yoga results in a calmer and clearer mind.
 Meditation offers a sense of command over your body and your life in general.

-Connect to Nature, Society and Self
+Connect to Nature, Society, and Self

 Making your connections strong can be another effective way to relax.
 First, find time to reattach yourself with nature and appreciate scenic places.
 A few hours or even days close to nature can help recharge your spirit and give you a better perspective.